sachinym/Github-Advanced-Security/Module4-CodeScanning.md

    ![Apply Configuration](./images/advance-scanning7.png)

    > **Note**: If the configuration fails for any of the repositories, it could be due to the existing advanced setup.

-   > **Note**: Follow the below steps for the repositories for which configuration is getting failed.
+   > **Note**: Follow the steps below for the repositories where the configuration is failed.

    ![](./images/i9.png)